bonsai-dbrms/rule-engine/README.md

-For every business , there are a set of rules which define all actions and behaviours.
-Products which leverage technology for its distribution and usage may contain millions of rules , which are usually tightly coupled with multiple if-else statements within code or configuration files across services
+For every business, there are a set of rules which define all actions and behaviours.
+Products which leverage technology for its distribution and usage may contain millions of rules, which are usually tightly coupled with multiple if-else statements within code or configuration files across services